geoffreylitt/json-sheets/README.md

   are represented as an append-only immutable stream, which is then processed by further cells

+The `redesign` branch has an alternate version from the `master` one.

 ## To run

 `npm start`, then view the app at `localhost:3000`